dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

     :::image type="content" source="media/automatic-provisioning/vsmac/application-view.png" alt-text="Screenshot of application view in Info.plist editor in Visual Studio for Mac.":::

-    If the automatic signing fails the **Automatic signing** window will display the reason for the error.
+    If the automatic provisioning fails the **Automatic signing** window will display the reason for the error.

 1. Close the **Info.plist** file.